carltonwin8/CarND-Advanced-Lane-Lines/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-## TODO

-  - see if i can get the overlay the `src` and `dst` points on the transformed and non-transformed images.